Tim Renner

-Tim Renner (born 1 December 1964 in Berlin) is a German music producer, journalist and author.
-From 2001 to 2004, he was CEO and Chairman of Universal Music GmbH in Germany.
+Tim Renner (born 1 December 1964) is a German music producer, journalist and author.
+From 2001 to 2004, he was CEO and chairman of Universal Music GmbH in Germany.
 From 2014 till 2016 he was one of the secretaries of the city of Berlin for cultural affairs.

 Life

-Renner's mother worked as a social worker in a prison regime, his biological father Hans Christof Stenzel is a movie director, his stepfather Herbert Renner works in bibles.
+Renner was born in Berlin.
+His mother worked as a social worker in a prison regime, his biological father Hans Christof Stenzel is a movie director, his stepfather Herbert Renner works in bibles.
 When he was seven years old, the family moved to Hamburg.
 At the beginning of the 1980s, Renner created his own cassette-based fanzine called "Festival der guten Taten".
 After that, he worked as moderator for a radio show of Norddeutscher Rundfunk (for instance there was the radio show "Die Lage der Nation"), he wrote pop columns for the magazine "Script", as well as for Hamburg's city papers "Tango" und "Tempo".
 In 1984, he was part of directing and screenwriting for the production of the filmproject "Für eine Handvoll D-Mark", a music-magazine e.g. with Abwärts, Markus Oehlen and Ti-Tho.

 In 1986, he started working as Artists-&-Repertoire-Manager at Polydor, where he led the new division "Polydor Progressive Music" starting in 1989.
 In 1994, he founded the Polygram sub-label Motor Music Ltd., which became one of the iconic labels of the 1990s in Germany.
 He built up acts like Phillip Boa, Tocotronic, Element of Crime and Sportfreunde Stiller.
 His greatest success was internationally known Berlin formation Rammstein.
 When Polygram merged with Universal in 1998 to "Universal Music Deutschland", Renner succeeded former CEO Wolf D. Gramatke, as well as becoming chairman.
 In 2003, he was named "Global Leader for Tomorrow" at the World Economic Forum in Davos.

-In 2004, Tim Renner left Universal Music and wrote the book "Kinder, der Tod ist gar nicht so schlimm", about his personal views on the future of the music industry.
+In 2004, Renner left Universal Music and wrote the book "Kinder, der Tod ist gar nicht so schlimm", about his personal views on the future of the music industry.
 With "Motor Entertainment", Renner created a group of companies, ranging from the label Motor Music over Motor Tours as well as doing management.
 Until 2011, there was also the radio channel Motor FM.

-In 2009, Tim Renner became professor at Popakademie Baden-Württemberg.
+In 2009, Renner became professor at Popakademie Baden-Württemberg.
 In 2011, he released the book "Digital ist besser", written together with his two years older brother, the media journalist Kai-Hinrich Renner.
 The title of the book stems from a song and album from band Tocotronic.
 Since May 2011, Renner and Motor Entertainment co-produce monthly TV show "Berlin live" at "ZDKkultur".
 Since March 2012, he moderates the radio show "Radio Renner" at radio channel Bremen Vier.
 In 2013, he released the book Wir hatten Sex in den Trümmern und träumten: Die Wahrheit über die Popindustrie.
 The title comes from a song of the band Die Sterne.